In 1993, Walt Disney Productions acquired Miramax Films.

-This New York-based distributor had risen to prominence in the previous decade by supporting acclaimed films like Sex, Lies and Videotape, My Left Foot, and The Crying Game.
+Known from the previous decade by making acclaimed films like Sex, Lies and Videotape, My Left Foot, and The Crying Game.

-Under Disney, Miramax operators Bob and Harvey Weinstein retained creative leadership at the boutique studio.
-This deal gave the Miramax brand access to Disney's financial backing and distribution pipeline.
+Under Disney, Miramax operators Bob and Harvey Weinstein retained creative independence at the studio.
+The deal gave Miramax access to Disney’s warchest to create new films.

-Over the following years, hits like Pulp Fiction, Good Will Hunting and Shakespeare in Love cemented Miramax's reputation for nurturing creative filmmaking.
+Over the following years, hits like Pulp Fiction, Good Will Hunting and Shakespeare in Love would hit the big screen.

-This stood as the second-largest acquisition ever for the storied Disney conglomerate, behind only their recent purchase of 21st Century Fox.
+It was the second-largest acquisition ever for Disney conglomerate, behind only their recent purchase of 21st Century Fox.

 Through purchasing Capital Cities/ABC, Disney absorbed the major television network ABC, prolific sports cable channels ESPN/ESPN2, and lucrative partial stakes in Lifetime Television and A&E Networks.